Jul. 2013 - Now: Research Associate, Centre for Clean Energy Technology, School of Mathematical and Physical Science, University of Technology, Sydney

 Nickel hydroxide nanosheets were synthesized by a simple microwave assisted heating method and investigated as electrochemical pseudo-capacitive materials for supercapacitors.
 The crystalline structure and morphology of the as-obtained Ni(OH)2 nanosheets were characterized by X-ray di?raction, nitrogen adsorptiondesorption isotherms, ?eld emission scanning electron microscopy and transmission electron microscopy.
 The electrochemical properties of the Ni(OH)2 nanosheets were evaluated by cyclic voltammetry and chronopotentiometry technology in 2 M KOH solution.
 The nickel hydroxide nanosheet electrode shows a maximum speci?c capacitance of 2570 F g-1 at a current density of 5 A g-1 and exhibits superior cycling stability.
 These results suggest its potential application as an electrode material for supercapacitors.

-Sun, B, Munroe, P & Wang, G 2013, 'Ruthenium nanocrystals as cathode catalysts for lithium-oxygen batteries with a superior performance', SCIENTIFIC REPORTS, vol. 3.View/Download from: UTS OPUS or Publisher's site
+Sun, B, Munroe, P & Wang, G 2013, 'Ruthenium nanocrystals as cathode catalysts for lithium-oxygen batteries with a superior performance', SCIENTIFIC REPORTS, vol. 3.View/Download from: Publisher's site

 Polypyrrole conducting polymers with different dopants have been synthesized and applied as the cathode catalyst in Li-O2 batteries.
 Polypyrrole polymers exhibited an effective catalytic activity towards oxygen reduction in lithium oxygen batteries.
 It was discovered that dopant significantly influenced the electrochemical performance of polypyrrole.
 The polypyrrole doped with Cl- demonstrated higher capacity and more stable cyclability than that doped with ClO4-.
 Polypyrrole conducting polymers also exhibited higher capacity and better cycling performance than that of carbon black catalysts.